 - Seek – and accept – help and support.
 Trying to be a superhero who deals with every single thing independently can quickly contribute to burnout and depression.
 Working with others to assist the senior is the best approach to be sure his or her needs are completely met, while helping you realize the healthy life balance you need and deserve.

-Continuum health care experts in St. Louis, Missouri and the surrounding area, is the perfect partner for family caregivers, delivering highly skilled, professional, and compassionate care for older adults based on each person’s specific needs.
+Continuum, experts in senior home care in St. Louis and the surrounding areas, is the perfect partner for family caregivers, delivering highly skilled, professional, and compassionate care for older adults based on each person’s specific needs.
 Allow us to help!
-Give us a call at (314) 863-9912 and together we can develop a plan of care in order to make 2020 the best year yet – both for the senior in your care, and yourself with the help of the Continuum health care experts.
+Give us a call at (314) 863-9912 or (636) 861-3336 and together we can develop a plan of care in order to make 2020 the best year yet – both for the senior in your care, and yourself with the help of the Continuum senior home care experts.